jagill/nerd-smalltalk/src/html/earlyHumanMigrations.md

 Kurgan Hypothesis
 -----------------
-Genetically, Modern Europeans are primarily a combination of three groups.
+Genetically, modern Europeans are primarily a combination of three groups.
 The first is the original paleolithic/mesolithic hunter-gatherers, the second is the neolithic farmers.
 The third significant contribution comes from a population of northwest Asian steppe nomads.
 These are postulated